renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### Take `major` updates in sequence

 Take `major` updates in sequence.
-This way you'll read the changelogs for each `major` version, and learn _why_ upstream made certain breaking changes.
+This way you will read the changelogs for each `major` version, and learn _why_ upstream made certain breaking changes.

-Say you're on version `1` of a dependency, and the latest `major` version is at `4`.
+Say you are on version `1` of a dependency, and the latest `major` version is at `4`.
 You should update to `2`, then `3` and finally `4`.
 Avoid updating from `1` directly to `4`.